jakobhviid/BigDataCourseExercises/lectures/07/README.md

 Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!

-> Before you start working on todays exercises you are strongly encouraged to clean up everything but the kafka
+> Before you start working on today's exercises you are strongly encouraged to clean up everything but the kafka
-> brookers (created in [lecture 3](../03/README.md#exercise-1---deploy-a-kafka-cluster)) in your Kubernetes namespace.
+> brokers (created in [lecture 3](../03/README.md#exercise-1---deploy-a-kafka-cluster)) in your Kubernetes namespace.

 ### Exercise 1 - Compose a DataHub Platform